all-maps-lie/all-maps-lie-2020/assignments/assignment_01.md

 As part of your week 1 documentation you will submit the following:
 1. A blog post that:
-   1. Clearly introduces the subject of urban media you will be studying: e.g. "For my project, I will be focusing my attention on **street trees**.
+   1. **Clearly introduces the subject of urban media you will be studying**: e.g. "For my project, I will be focusing my attention on **street trees**.
 I define street trees as being..."
-   2. Clearly explains your methodology for data collection: e.g. "I will be collecting data about **street trees** using Google Streetview.
+   2. **Clearly explains your methodology for data collection**: e.g. "I will be collecting data about **street trees** using Google Streetview.
 As part of the data collection on **street trees**, I will also collect locations where a tree bed exists but where no tree currently exists.
 I will start in the Park Slope neighborhood in Brooklyn, then work towards completing Crown heights, then..."
-   3. Clearly shows that you have started to collect data about your subject. e.g. "In 1 week, I have collected 60 street tree locations.
+   3. **Clearly shows that you have started to collect data about your subject**. e.g. "In 1 week, I have collected 60 street tree locations.
 Here is a screenshot of my progress..."
-   4. Articulates at least 3 questions or reflections about:
+   4. **Articulates at least 3 questions or reflections about**:
       1. The usage of Google Streetview as a data source and mapping platform.
       2. The subject your are studying and what you are curious to discover
-   5. References at least 3 primary or secondary resources - articles, videos, interviews - about your subject of interest.
+   5. **References at least 3 primary or secondary resources** - articles, videos, interviews - about your subject of interest.

 ## Submission